njbbaer/simulacra/README.md

 ### Interact with your bot on Telegram

 Send a message to your bot and it will respond.

-Bots can also see and understand images that you send, if using a model that supports this.
+Bots can also see and understand images, if the model supports this.

 Send `/help` to see a list of commands: